16 Types of Fishes With Big Lips

 16. Treefish

 Treefish scientifically known as Sebastes serriceps is a species of marine ray-finned fish belonging to the family Scorpaenidae.
 The fish species is native to the eastern Pacific Ocean.
-Talking about appearance, they have a robust oblong-shaped body and the head of the species has many spines along with a pointed snout, small eyes, and a medium-sized terminal mouth.
+Talking about the appearance, they have a robust oblong-shaped body and the head of the species has many spines along with a pointed snout, small eyes, and a medium-sized terminal mouth.

 It can reach a length of 41 cm (16 in) and the avarage weight of Treefish is 16 kg (35 lb).
 The adult treefish has a distinct color pattern and comes with bright red lips, however, the overall color of the fish is yellow with 6 black vertical bars and numerous white dots or dashes distributed along the body.
 The fish species were mostly seen in the regions of the eastern Pacific Ocean along the western coast of North America from Guerrero Negro in Baja California.